PrathamP28/Testing/README.md

 🛠️ Requirements

-This project uses only built-in Python libraries, so no external dependencies are required.
+Make sure you have Python 3 installed.
+Tkinter and JSON are built-in, so no extra dependencies are needed.
-However, a requirements.txt file is included for future expansions.

-To install dependencies (if needed), run:

-pip install -r requirements.txt

 ---

 🚀 Installation & Usage

-1️⃣ Clone this repository
+1. Clone this repository

 git clone https://github.com/your-username/json-data-manager.git
 cd json-data-manager

-2️⃣ Run the script
+2. Run the script

 python app.py

-3️⃣ Using the Application
+3. Using the Application

 Add a record: Enter Name, Age, Email → Click "Add Record".